For more comprehensive family law information go to:

-Nova Scotia’s Matrimonial Property Act sets out the law on matrimonial property.
+Nova Scotia’s Matrimonial Property Act sets out the law on how matrimonial property may be divided after married spouses or registered domestic partners separate.
 The Matrimonial Property Act only applies to married spouses and registered domestic partners.
 It does not apply to common law couples.

 Do common law couples have the same rights to matrimonial property as married couples?